Degree spectra of analytic complete equivalence relations: Introduction

 There seem to be various reasons for this.
 That we can separate elementary equivalence and $\Sigma_n$ equivalence is the case because they have different levels in the Borel hierarchy while isomorphism and bi-embeddability are not even Borel.
 On the other hand bi-embeddability preserves very little structural properties and it is thus difficult to construct interesting examples.
 The aim of this article is to investigate the relationship between the degree spectra realized by the bi-embeddability relation and by the elementary bi-embeddability relation.
 First, we establish that elementary bi-embeddability on graphs is $\pmb \Sigma^1_1$ complete with respect to Borel reducibility.
 We then proceed to establish a relationship between the degree spectra realized by the bi-embeddability and elementary bi-embeddability relation on graphs.
 Our main results are as follows. \begin{theorem} The elementary embeddability relation on graphs $\eemb_\mf G$ is a complete $\pmb \Sigma^1_1$ quasi-order.
-In particular, the elementary bi-embeddability relation on graphs $\elbe_\mf G$ is a complete $\pmb \Sigma^1_1$ equivalence relation. \end{theorem} \begin{theorem} Let $\mc G$ be a graph, then there is a graph $\hat{\mc G}$ such that
+In particular, the elementary bi-embeddability relation on graphs $\elbe_\mf G$ is a complete $\pmb \Sigma^1_1$ equivalence relation. \end{theorem}

-\end{theorem} As a corollary of \cref{thm:elbeborel} we obtain the corresponding result for elementary bi-embeddability on computable structures. \begin{theorem} The elementary embeddability relation on the class of graphs is a $\Sigma^1_1$ complete quasi-order with respect to computable reducibility.
-In particular, the elementary bi-embeddability relation on graphs is a $\Sigma^1_1$ complete quasi-order with respect to computable reducibility. \end{theorem} The proofs of \cref{thm:elbeborel,thm:elbecomp} are the topic of \cref{sec:analcomplete}.
-In \cref{sec:degreespectra} we build on these results to prove \cref{thm:dgsp}.
-In \cref{sec:background} we give the necessary background and definitions.
+As a corollary of \cref{thm:elbeborel} we obtain the corresponding result for elementary bi-embeddability on computable structures. \begin{theorem} The elementary embeddability relation on the class of computable graphs is a $\Sigma^1_1$ complete quasi-order with respect to computable reducibility.
+In particular, the elementary bi-embeddability relation on computable graphs is a $\Sigma^1_1$ complete equivalence relation with respect to computable reducibility. \end{theorem} The following result establishes a relationship between bi-embeddability spectyra of graphs and elementary bi-embeddability spectra of graphs. \begin{theorem} Let $\mc G$ be an automorphically non-trivial graph, then there is a graph $\hat{\mc G}$ such that

+\end{theorem} Note that in \cref{thm:dgsp} we deal only with automorphically non-trivial graphs.
+This might seem like a shortcoming, however automorphically trivial structures are not interesting from a computability theoretic point of view.
+In particular, every structure bi-embeddable with an automorphically trivial graph is computable and thus both its bi-embeddability spectrum and elementary bi-embeddability spectrum is the set of all computable sets.